kebding/mongodb-box-of-pain/README.md

 be given its own subdirectory of the working directory to store its information in, such as the journal and its log.

+PREREQUISITES: You must have Box of Pain installed.
+As of the time of writing, Box of Pain is not publicly available but should be "soon" according to its creators.

 TO SETUP: Simply run `bash setup.bash` from within the home directory of this repository.
 If you do not have mongodb installed, the script will require root privileges to install it.